 But then, after nearly six consecutive months of almost uninterrupted slumber, the unimaginable happened.
 Our toddler, Zoe, learned how to climb out of her crib!

 Once again, we were all losing sleep.
 My toddlers daredevil escapes seriously concerned me because:

 It was unsafe.
 Our tiny toddler could seriously injure herself by falling several feet or getting stuck between the slats.

 I did not want her wandering alone through the house at night.
-Again, a big safety issue.
+Again, a significant safety issue.

-My husband and I were not going get a good night sleep until we found a solution we were comfortable with.
-We were all sleep deprived, but also experiencing daily stress from this new problem.
+My husband and I were not going to get a good night’s sleep until we found a solution we were comfortable with.
+We were all sleep-deprived but also experiencing daily stress from this new problem.

 Sleep is important.

 Sleep is so crucial for both physical and mental health.

 According to The National Sleep Foundation, lack of sleep is linked to hypertension, heart disease, depression, diabetes, and several other chronic diseases.

 The National Sleep Foundation also states that sleep is especially crucial for children because it is when blood supply to the muscles is increased, energy is restored, tissue growth and repair occur, and important hormones are released for growth and development.